jeremy-koch/MCEN3030/0_details/pro-emails.md

 ### Key #3: Don't ask for special treatment

-I receive at least a dozen emails every semester that boil down to students asking for special treatment that violates course policy.
+I receive about two dozen emails every semester that boil down to students asking for special treatment that violates course policy.
 Leniency because they:
 - are taking 19 credit hours.
 - had to work.
 - had a project due in another class.